 To take classes while in high school

 Ohio residents, apply to Ohio State's College Credit Plus program, the Ohio State Academy.

-Home-schooled applicants must submit an approved “excuse from attendance” verification (or equivalent) provided by a local school district or state official.
+Home-schooled applicants must submit an approved “excuse from attendance” or receipt of intent verification (or equivalent) provided by a local school district or state official.
 Refer to your state’s Department of Education website to determine the specific document your state uses.
 Alternatively, Columbus campus applicants may submit ACT or SAT scores instead.